timacdonald/json-api/README.md

 - Make all caches WeakMaps.
 - Things that "must" need to be first in the __consstructor.
 See Links:href
 - Should it be withResourceIdentifier or mapResourceIdentifier.
 Feel like we are mapping. or pipeResourceIdentifier
+- Should all caches use weakmap with request key?